denten-courses/LITAI/README.md

 # CLEN 4728: Literature in the Age of Artificial Intelligence (LIT-AI)

-> with Prof. Dennis Yi Tenen
+> with Prof. Dennis Yi Tenen & TAs Patrick Anson and Eduardo Pavez
 > Department of English and Comparative Literature
 > Spring 2020
 >  M, W 4:10pm to 5:25pm